175-151-Great Vocals

 Writer/Composer: Joni Mitchell (1971)

-From her critically acclaimed album Fumbling Towards Ecstasy, Canadian singer / songwriter Sarah M reinvents this poetic Joni Mitchell classic and delivers an ethereal vocal performance and arrangement of this enigmatic song.
+From her critically acclaimed album Fumbling Towards Ecstasy, this Canadian singer / songwriter reinvents this poetic Joni Mitchell classic and delivers an ethereal vocal performance and arrangement of this enigmatic song.
 Starting in the 1990s, she’s been a fixture in Pop / Folk / Celtic / World music, she started Lilith Fair for female songwriters, and she plays at least six musical instruments.
 Her captivating angelic voice is said to be capable of 3 to 4 octaves and sometimes she gracefully bends notes to hit a higher falsetto, as she does in this splendid many-layered performance.
+Beautiful!
 No doubt about it…Absolutely Stunning!

 172. ON A CLEAR DAY (YOU CAN SEE FOREVER) “On a Clear Day (You Can See Forever)” (1971)

-Writer/Composer: Burton Lane / Alan Jay Lerner (1965)
+Vocalist: Cleo Laine / Writer/Composer: Burton Lane / Alan Jay Lerner (1965)

 171. SOME ENCHANTED EVENING “South Pacific” (1949)

-Vocalist: Ezio Pinza
+Vocalist: Ezio Pinza / Mary Martin

 Writer/Composer: Richard Rodgers / Oscar Hammerstein II (1947)